 In the early days of learning to breastfeed, there may be times when you feel like tossing in the nursing bra and reaching for a bottle.
 You may be tempted to believe those advisers who suggest that formula feeding is easier to just as good.
 Or you may worry that you’re “not the type of mother” who succeeds at breastfeeding.
 Yet when you consider how breastfeeding benefits your baby, your family, and yourself, you will find the determination you need to overcome any obstacles and master the womanly art of breastfeeding.
 What’s good for baby is also good for mother.
 When mothers follow nature’s lead and breastfeed their babies, their own bodies benefit–so do their budgets!

 Breastfeeding Benefits for Mothers:

-- Benefits child spacing.
-Since breastfeeding delays ovulation, the longer a mother breastfeeds the more she is able to practice natural childspacing, if she desires.
+4. Benefits child spacing.
+Since breastfeeding delays ovulation, the longer a mother breastfeeds the more she is able to practice natural child spacing, if she desires.
 How long a woman remains infertile depends on her baby’s nursing pattern and her own individual baby.

-- Promotes postpartum weight loss.
+6. Promotes postpartum weight loss.
 Breastfeeding mothers showed significantly larger reductions in hip circumference and more fat loss by one month postpartum when compared with formula-feeding moms.
-Breastfeeding mothers tend to have an earlier return to their pre-pregnant weight.
+Breastfeeding mothers tend to have an earlier return to their pre-pregnancy weight.